sajinamatya/Big-Data-Analytic-Taxi-provider-/README.md

 <img width="1122" height="626" alt="image" src="https://github.com/user-attachments/assets/1e2e993b-a067-4e67-ae64-14d0667b74ef" />
 <img width="1125" height="629" alt="image" src="https://github.com/user-attachments/assets/8c448312-a9f6-4a13-9296-aae1188085fe" />

+# Aims and Objective
+#### - To develop a scalable data warehouse infrastructure that can effectively handle and organize large volumes of transportation data from multiple sources.
+#### - To implement comprehensive data processing workflows using big data technologies to clean, standardize, and prepare complex transportation datasets for analysis.
+#### - To apply sophisticated analytical techniques and predictive modeling to identify key patterns, trends, and insights within urban transportation systems.
+#### - To produce actionable business intelligence deliverables including reports and dashboards that support evidence-based decision-making for transportation planning and policy development.

 # Data Overview
 Taxi services produce massive amounts of data every day, such as geospatial locations, fare information, payment methods, and more.
 Yet, in its raw form, this data holds limited value without proper storage, processing, and analysis.
 Our project addresses this by applying these techniques to the Taxi Trip Dataset—a real-world collection containing 2,548,358 records.